matsulib/cf_flask_pythonpath/README.md

-This is a sample Flask app with PYTHONPATH on Cloud Foundry.
+This is a sample Flask app with PYTHONPATH for Cloud Foundry.

 PYTHONPATH is defined in .profile.
 More information about .profile is [here](https://docs.cloudfoundry.org/devguide/deploy-apps/deploy-app.html).